InterwebXplorer/V-Hex/README.md

 # Valorant Asset Extractor For Blender

-An asset extractor for valorant coded in python
+An asset extractor for valorant written in python
 <br>
 To report any issues ect. contact me on discord [Internet Explorer#7105]
 <br>